 St Mary in the Castle would not be able to put on its wide range of events without the support of our fantastic team of volunteers, and we welcome the help of enthusiastic people to steward live events and invigilate exhibitions.
 In the near future we’re hoping to open a box office which will also be staffed by volunteers.
 Being part of the friendly team of volunteers offers an opportunity to become actively involved in St Mary in the Castle alongside like-minded people.

-If you would like to volunteer please contact us on email@example.com
+If you would like to volunteer please contact us at email@example.com